 Continue reading The boreal forest: Ontario’s songbird nursery

 Welcome to the Ontario Parks “Eyes on the Skies” series.
 This space (<– see what we did there?) will cover a wide range of astronomy topics with a focus on what can be seen from the pristine skies found in our provincial parks.

 While spring “technically” begins in March, most of us living in cold climates tend to celebrate May as the true start to the season.

 The lakes open to allow the first paddle strokes, and the songs of migratory birds can be heard throughout the land.
-Staying up through twilight lets you see the splendors of the evening sky whilst being serenaded by the lovely sound of the Spring Peeper chorus frogs.
+Staying up through twilight lets you see the splendors of the evening sky whilst being serenaded by the lovely sound of Spring Peepers and Chorus Frogs.

 The songbirds are returning and bringing spring with them!

 Catch a bird-banding demonstration, take in a nature photography workshop, or sign on for a bird-themed hike with our park naturalists.